robs-tech-workbench/hexapod_spiderbot_tutorials/README.md

 To get started with the Spider Robot Tutorials, simply clone this repository or download the tutorials as a ZIP file.
 Each tutorial folder contains a README.md file, which serves as the main tutorial document.
 Follow the instructions provided in the README.md files, and you'll be on your way to building and programming your own hexapod robot!

 ## Contributing
 We welcome contributions to the Hexapod Robotics Tutorials repository!
 If you have a new tutorial idea, an improvement to an existing tutorial, or any other suggestions, please feel free to open an issue or submit a pull request.
+Notable changes to this repository are tracked in [CHANGELOG.md](CHANGELOG.md).

 ## License
 The content in this repository is licensed.
 For more information about the license terms and conditions, please refer to the [LICENSE](LICENSE) file in this repository.